 For the salted caramel:

-Place the granulated sugar in a medium-sized saucepan over medium heat and stir continuously until melted, about 5 minutes.
+In a medium-sized saucepan set over medium heat, add the sugar and stir continuously until melted, about 5 minutes.

 Remove from the heat.
 Add the butter and stir until it has melted into the sugar (be careful — the caramel will begin to bubble violently!).
 Add the cream and stir until combined and smooth.
 Stir in salt and set aside to cool for 15 to 20 minutes.